-- 4.6 million children live in homes with access to an unlocked or unsupervised gun.
+4.6 million children live in homes with access to an unlocked or unsupervised gun.

-- 75 percent of school shootings are facilitated by kids having access to unsecured and/or unsupervised guns at home.
+75 percent of school shootings are facilitated by kids having access to unsecured and/or unsupervised guns at home.

 - Teens taking their first babysitting job: “Is there an unlocked and/or loaded gun in your home?”

-- When a family needs to take in and care for an elder family member, especially those who may suffer from a form of dementia: “ Do we need to rethink how we safely store the guns?”
+- When considering the care of an elderly family member, especially those who may suffer from a form of dementia: “ Do we need to rethink how we safely store the guns?”